On the Complexity of Dynamic Mechanism Design: Introduction

-\begin{restatable}{theom}{lpmanydaysmanybidders} For any number of days $D$, and a constant number of independent bidders $k$, the optimal adaptive randomized auction can be found in time polynomial in the number of types and in the number of days. \end{restatable}
+For B-DIC we have the exact same statement: \begin{thm} For any number of stages $D$, and a constant number of independent buyers $k$, the optimal, adaptive, randomized B-DIC mechanism can be found in time $poly(D,|T|^{2k+3})$. \end{thm}

-The main difficulty in writing the LP for this, much stronger, result concerns the IC constraints: naively there is an exponential number of them.
-Lying on day one could decrease the buyer's utility, and so does lying on day two; and yet lying on both days increases her expected utility.
-Therefore, when deciding to lie, the buyer must choose in advance among all exponentially many different strategies that deviate from the truth now and in the future.
-Notice that the number is exponential even for two days: the optimization is over functions from true pairs of types to declared pairs of types.
-To get around this problem, we embed a dynamic program into the IC constraints part of the LP.
-Details are in Appendix~\ref{app:many-bidders-many-days}.